OCA/web/web_timeline/README.rst

 * date_end (optional): it defines the name of the field of type date that contains the end of the event.
 The date_end can be equal to the attribute date_start to display events has 'point' on the Timeline (instantaneous event)
-* date_delay (optional): it defines the name of the field of type integer that contain the duration in hours of the event, default = 1 contains the end of the event.
+* date_delay (optional): it defines the name of the field of type float/integer that contain the duration in hours of the event, default = 1
 * default_group_by (required): it defines the name of the field that will be taken as default group by when accessing the view or when no other group by is selected.